 Neon Tetras require certain conditions to do well.
 Proper habitat, water quality, diet, and care can ensure your Neon Tetras have a long and healthy life that will add excitement to your tank for years to come.

 Neon Tetras are lovely little fish.
-As long as you remember they require lots of oxygen, perfect water conditions, and the right tank mates, they will live for years.
+As long as you remember they require lots of oxygen, perfect water conditions, and the right tank mates.

 The Neon Tetra is one of the most well-known fish species in the aquarium hobby.
 It adapts well to captivity and poses little difficulty for aquarists.